-PLAN DESCRIPTIONS AND BENEFITS PROVIDED

-Teachers' Retirement Systems (TRS)
+PLAN DESCRIPTIONS AND BENEFITS PROVIDED Teachers' Retirement Systems (TRS)

 The District participates in the New York State Teachers' Retirement System (TRS).
 This is a cost-sharing multiple-employer retirement system.
-The System provides retirement benefits as well as, death and disability benefits to plan members and beneficiaries as authorized by the Education Law and the Retirement and Social Security Law of New York.
+The System provides retirement benefits, as well as, death and disability benefits to plan members and beneficiaries as authorized by the Education Law and the Retirement and Social Security Law of New York.
 The System is governed by a 10 member Board of Trustees.
 System benefits are established under New York State Law.
 Membership is mandatory and automatic for all full-time teachers, teaching assistants, guidance counselors and administrators employed in New York Public Schools and BOCES who elected to participate in TRS.
 Once a public employer elects to participate in the System, the election is irrevocable.
 The New York State Constitution provides that pension membership is a contractual relationship and plan benefits cannot be diminished or impaired.
-Benefits can be changed for future members only by enactment of a State statute.
-Additional information regarding the System, may be obtained by writing to the New York State Teachers' Retirement System, 10 Corporate Woods Drive, Albany, NY 12211-2395 or by referring to the NYSSTR Comprehensive Annual Financial report which can be found on the System's website at www.nystrs.org.
+Benefits can be changed for future members only by enactment of a State Statute.
+The New York State TRS issues a publicly available financial report that contains financial statements and required supplementary information for the System.
+The report and additional information may be obtained by writing to the New York State Teachers' Retirement System, 10 Corporate Woods Drive, Albany, NY 12211-2395 or by referring to the NYSSTR Comprehensive Annual Financial report which can be found on the System's website at www.nystrs.org.